 : struck with terror, amazement, or horror : shocked and upset

+The news left her aghast.
 Critics were aghast to see how awful the play was.

 Recent Examples on the Web Shiv is aghast and, before stomping off, calls Tom an empty suit. —Anne Branigin, Washington Post, 29 May 2023 While some people are going all in and covering entire walls in fake books, others are aghast at the thought that someone would think to decorate with a book that isn’t real. —Anna Kodé, New York Times, 28 Apr.
 2023 The two converse in Arabic for a minute before Chammaa jumps up and puts a hand to her chest, visibly aghast. —Los Angeles Times, 3 Mar.
 2023 Marchers were beaten and bloodied by White law enforcement; much of a nation had watched newsreel footage and were aghast. —Wil Haygood, Washington Post, 25 Apr.
 2023 Long queues, a tedious registration process, and several other delays later, the attendees were aghast at finding hardly any investors at Greater Noida’s India Expo Centre and Mart. —Mimansa Verma, Quartz, 30 Mar.
 2023 Fingal is understandably aghast at this casual attitude toward countable reality. —Charles Mcnultytheater Critic, Los Angeles Times, 3 Mar.
 2023 Critics were aghast at the debate. —John Kelly, Washington Post, 21 Feb.
 2023 Legal Twitter was largely aghast at the White House's handling of President Joe Biden's classified document controversy, as a slow-drip drop in the saga continues to unfold. —Ryan King, Washington Examiner, 14 Jan.
 2023 See More